 Who will be saved?

 I recently heard someone speak about a verse in the Bible that has caused some confusion to different people.
 The confusion ends up in a way of seeing things called 'universalism.'
 In this idea ('doctrine'), some Christians believe that everyone on the earth will be saved (made right with God and be in eternity with him).
 They argue that many verses in the Bible seem to point to that fact.
-We'll look at these verses and see if this is what the Bible says.
-It is really important to know what the Bible says because it affects what we do in our lives.
+We'll look at these verses and see what the Bible actually says.
+It is really important to know what the Bible really says because it affects what we do in our lives.

 "Jesus replied, "The hour has come for the Son of Man to be glorified.
 I tell you the truth, unless a kernel of wheat falls to the ground and dies, it remains only a single seed.
 But if it dies, it produces many seeds.
 The man who loves his life will lose it, while the man who hates his life in this world will keep it for eternal life.
 Whoever serves me must follow me; and where I am, my servant also will be.
 My Father will honor the one who serves me.

 "Now my heart is troubled, and what shall I say?
 'Father, save me from this hour'?
 No, it was for this very reason I came to this hour.
 Father, glorify your name!"

 Then a voice came from heaven, "I have glorified it, and will glorify it again."
 The crowd that was there and heard it said it had thundered; others said an angel had spoken to him.

 Jesus said, "This voice was for your benefit, not mine.
 Now is the time for judgment on this world; now the prince of this world will be driven out.
 But I, when I am lifted up from the earth, will draw all men to myself."
 He said this to show the kind of death he was going to die.

 The crowd spoke up, "We have heard from the Law that the Christ will remain forever, so how can you say, 'The Son of Man must be lifted up'?
 Who is this 'Son of Man'?"